Nikovash/bitoreum-builder/docs/faq.md

 ### 🔑 Q: Can I build with my own fork?

 A: Absolutely.
-When prompted, enter your custom branch name.
-Just make sure it’s public or you have Git access.
+You just need to modify the bake.sh file to add in your own GitHub repository URL

 ---